Sure Dividend

 Growth Prospects

 Dover has pursued growth by expanding its customer base and through bolt-on acquisitions.
-It routinely executes a series of bolt-on acquisitions, along with an occasional divestment, to reshape its portfolio and maximize its long-term growth.
+It routinely executes a series of bolt-on acquisitions, along with occasional divestments, to reshape its portfolio and maximize long-term growth.

 Source: Investor Presentation

-The management team is constantly focused on delivering the most value to shareholders through portfolio transformation, and it has generally been successful.
+The management team is consistently focused on delivering maximum value to shareholders through portfolio transformation, and it has generally been successful.
 Today, Dover is a highly diversified industrial company with an attractive growth profile.

 In addition, Dover is also likely to enhance its earnings per share via opportunistic share repurchases.
 We expect Dover to generate annual earnings-per-share growth of 8% over the next five years.
 Growth should be driven primarily by revenue increases, with an additional boost from margin expansion and share repurchases.